straube/multiple-domain/README.md

 # Multiple Domain

+## Support SLA and Next releases

+TL;DR - This plugin is not under active development anymore.
+New issues and support requests won't be addressed.

+Read the details here: https://github.com/straube/multiple-domain/issues/82

+## About

 [![Build Status](https://travis-ci.com/straube/multiple-domain.svg?branch=master)](https://travis-ci.com/straube/multiple-domain)

 Multiple Domain allows you having more than one domain in a single WordPress installation.
 This plugin doesn't support